ron959/TA-at-IITC/2024/September/practice-day-16-09-24/Liav/lesson.md

 ## 🥵 Task 16: Reverse Strings in an Array 🥵
+**TODO**:
-**TODO**: Write a function that takes an array of strings and returns a new array where each string is reversed.
+1. DONE: Write a function |
+2. DONE: that takes an array of strings |
+3. DONE: and returns a new array |
+4. DONE: where each string is reversed. |

 ```js
 function reverseStrings(strings) {